Brio Beardscape v2 · โ˜… 4.3 Recommended Check price on Amazon →

 Cordless and cordedYes, both modes

-Is the Brio Beardscape v2 worth $79 in 2026?+
+Is the Brio Beardscape v2 worth the price in 2026?

 Yes for sculpting-focused users.
 The ceramic blade and quiet motor make a real difference for detail work.
 For pure bulk-reduction the Wahl Lithium Stainless is faster and cheaper.

-Brio v2 vs Braun Series 9, which should I buy?+
+Brio v2 vs Braun Series 9, which should I buy?

 The Braun has finer length increments (0.5 mm vs 1.5 mm or larger on most Brio steps), a longer battery, and slightly louder running.
 The Brio runs cooler on long sessions and is fractionally quieter.
 Both are good.
 The Braun is the safer everyday pick; the Brio is the sculpting-specialist pick.

-Does the ceramic blade actually run cooler?+
+Does the ceramic blade actually run cooler?

-Yes, in our testing the blade was perceptibly cooler after 5 minutes of continuous use compared with the steel blades on the Wahl and Braun.
+Yes, in our comparison the blade was perceptibly cooler after 5 minutes of continuous use compared with the steel blades on the Wahl and Braun.
 For long sculpting sessions this is a comfort win.

-How long does the battery actually last?+
+How long does the battery actually last?

-๐Ÿ“… Update log
+Update log